 Our cows do an excellent job of improving the pasture and soil around our fruits trees at the top of the farm: the soil is visibly improved after only three years of keeping cows!

-If you can’t wait for the next round of Oak Tree Beef, we highly recommend that you pay a visit to our lovely butcher Jamie at The Rose House Butcher in the centre of Ipswich (off the lovely St Nicholas Street, near to one of the nicest bits of Ipswich, the Waterfront).
+If you can’t wait for the next round of Oak Tree Beef, we highly recommend that you pay a visit to our lovely butcher Jamie at The Rose House Butcher in the centre of Ipswich (off St Nicholas Street, near to one of the nicest bits of Ipswich, the Waterfront).
 Jamie and his team sell excellent quality meat from properly cared for animals, his shop is lovely and they are a friendly helpful bunch!

 Reasons for choosing Oak Tree Beef